 07720 695378

-Laura is a Living Well Mentor working within the Living Well Sefton team, an integrated wellness service for Sefton of which Brighter Living is the lead community partner for North Sefton.
+Jenny is a Living Well Mentor working within the Living Well Sefton team, an integrated wellness service for Sefton of which Brighter Living is the lead community partner for North Sefton.
 The service works with Sefton residents or individuals registered with a Sefton GP practice to improve their health and wellbeing through various means such as one-to-one sessions or group support.
-Laura will work in different areas but one of her main focuses will be to support our men’s health programme of activities.
-Laura works full time and spends most of her week in Southport Community Centre but is often out visiting clients or attending drop in’s within the Southport locality.
+Jenny’s work (among other areas) includes supporting our men’s health programme of activities.
+Jenny works full time and spends most of her week in Southport Community Centre but is often out visiting clients or attending drop in’s within the Southport locality.

 Sara Hider